 P: No, no, not at all.
 The only thing I would say – the tablets were very large, but that’s not really a major thing.

 I: Other than that, any problems with participants, at all?
+CLOSED Questions

 P: No, not at all; I didn’t have anybody who had to be withdrawn and it all went smoothly for the few people we did manage to recruit.